 Vodacom (Pty) Ltd, a company incorporated in South Africa (Registration number.
 1993/003367/07) having its registered office at Corporate Park Building, 082 Vodacom Boulevard, Vodavalley, Midrand (“Vodacom”).

-AND WHEREAS Vodacom, having the necessary competence and capacity to provide the services, wishes to accept such appointment.
+(B) Vodacom having the necessary competence and capacity to provide the services, wishes to accept such appointment.

 NOW THEREFORE the parties agree as follows:

 1.1 In this Agreement unless the context indicates a contrary intention -